 Slip any remaining rosemary and thyme under the skin of the turkey.
 Now is a great time to transfer the turkey into your roasting bag (according to the directions on the roasting bag, although there’s, like, a 99% chance they’re going to have you shake some flour around in the bag first).
 Chop a few apples, onions, and some celery

-Roast the turkey according to the directions on the turkey bag until the meat thermometer registers 165.
+Roast the turkey according to the directions on the turkey bag until the meat thermometer registers 165 in the breasts and 180 in the thighs.
 My 12 pounder took about 2 hours, maybe a bit more.
-Remove from oven, cut the bag off the turkey, and then let it stand for about 15-20 minutes so the juices can redistribute and the turkey will remain moist after slicing.
+Remove from oven, cut the bag off the turkey, and then let it stand tented with foil for about 15-20 minutes so the juices can redistribute and the turkey will remain moist after slicing.
 Serve with all your favorite Thanksgiving goodies!

 Kate's Thanksgiving Turkey

 Hands-down the best Turkey for the holidays!
 Tender, juicy, flavorful results every time!